smashdevcode/smashdevcode.github.io/README.md

 1. Write up TS Meetup Editor Shootout summary
 1. Write up blog with overview of the year in TypeScript
 1. Write up blog with steps to migrate a DB to Azure
+1. Write up review of the View-Master Virtual Reality Starter Pack

 ## Reference